Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 A parrot’s vasectomy can take up to 6 months to be effective, but the outcome will be infertility.
 Castration will be required if a parrot’s health is at imminent risk due to testicular cancer.

-Castration involves subjecting a parrot to open surgery and removing the testicles from the coelomic cavity.
+Castration involves open surgery and removing the testicles from the coelomic cavity.
 If any tissue remains, the testicles can regenerate and become fully functional.

 Fertile females develop eggs in the ovary, releasing them to the oviduct during ovulation.